Nomination Criteria & Selection Process

 • Player’s accomplishments on the hardwood.

-• High school career: All evaluations and nominations are based on the individual players fundamental skill level and athleticism.
+• High school career: All evaluations and nominations are based on the individual player’s fundamental skill level, basketball IQ, competitive motor, potential for continued growth and development and athleticism.

-• Attends and participates in a high school program that has ONE eligible varsity team and is a member of a high school athletic conference or league.
+• Attends and participates in a high school program that is a member of a high school athletic conference/league or an independent league.

-• All nominees must be eligible to participate under the rules of the National Federation of State High School Associations (NFHS) or other comparable organization.
+• All nominees must be eligible to participate under the rules of the National Federation of State High School Associations (NFHS) or approved comparable organization.
+In conjunction with eligibility under NFHS, a nominee must meet all eligibility requirements under their individual high school’s district and regional league policies.

-• Each nominee must be a high school senior.
+• Each nominee must be a high school senior and are on schedule to graduate in May or June of the year nominated.

 • Nominees cannot have their 19th birthday before September 1st of their senior year.